-To customize kernel settings for the target image, click on Kernel Manager from the Customize Image toolbox.
-The Kernel Manager page appears, as shown in the following figure.
+To customize kernel settings for the target image, click on Kernel from the Customize Image toolbox.

+The Customize Kernels page appears, as shown in the following figure.

-Figure 1-33 Kernel Manager Page
+Figure 1-47 Customize Kernels Page

-The Kernel Manager allows you to perform different functions with the kernel configuration in the target image.
+The Customize Kernels page allows you to perform different functions with the kernel configuration in the target image.

-The Kernel pull-down menu allows you to choose which installed kernel should be the default kernel that boots in the target image.
-Any change made to this setting is customized in the target image immediately.
+The Default Kernel to Boot pull-down menu allows you to choose which installed kernel should be the default kernel that boots in the target image.
+Any change made to this setting is customized in the target system image immediately.

-The Fixed Options text area displays the required kernel boot options for the selected kernel; these kernel boot options are fixed and may not be changed by the user.
+The Fixed Boot Options text area displays the required kernel boot options for the selected kernel; these kernel boot options are fixed and may not be changed by the user.

-The Extra Options text field displays optional kernel boot options for the selected kernel; these kernel boot options are fully customizable by the user.
+The Extra Boot Options text field displays optional kernel boot options for the selected kernel; these kernel boot options are fully customizable by the user.

-The Configure Custom Kernel area contains functions related to configuring custom kernels for the target image.
-The Compile Custom Kernel area contains functions related to building custom kernels for the target image.
+At the bottom of this page there are functions to configure and build custom kernels for the target image.
 These functions will be described in the following sections.

-Note that only one custom kernel configuration, and therefore one custom kernel, can be associated with a specific target image at any given time.
+Note that only one custom kernel configuration, and therefore one custom kernel, can be associated with a specific target system image at any given time.